Girl injured in crash involving ex-Chiefs coach ‘likely has permanent brain damage’

 “We’re going to be advocating for the most serious charges and the most serious sentence that Britt could ever receive,” Porto told the publication.
 “We don’t have the toxicology back, I don’t know what it is going to be.
 What I do know are the statements that he made to police that night.
 If you have two or three drinks, and then you get behind the wheel of a car, you are likely over the legal limit.”

 ABC News obtained photos of the crash that showed Reid’s car and the two others were completely totaled.
 The backseat Ariel was sitting in was completely caved in.
+Victims of negligent drivers must protect their rights and even hire an accomplished personal injury lawyer to handle their case.
+By hiring a legal representative for you or your loved one’s case, for instance a personal injury attorney or an auto accident attorney, you can get the compensation you deserve for the injuries you’ve sustained.

 “When you look at those pictures, you wonder how anybody made it out of that car alive,” added Porto.